-APPLICANT -- Any person, firm, corporation, partnership or association, fiduciary, trust or other legal entity who, having an interest in land, either as owner, co-owner, lessee or authorized representative of the owner, shall, either directly or indirectly, propose development, use and/or sale of any property, who applies for approval of a site plan, conditional use permit, variance or change in the zoning regulations whether for himself, herself or itself or for the other parties.
+APPLICANT -- Any person, firm, corporation, partnership or association, fiduciary, trust or other legal entity who, having an interest in land, either as owner, co-owner, lessee or authorized representative of the owner, shall, either directly or indirectly, propose development, use and/or sale of any property, who applies for approval of a site plan, special use permit, variance or change in the zoning regulations whether for himself, herself or itself or for the other parties.
+[Amended 11-19-2009 by L.L.
+No. 11-2009]